 "That they were asking for nothing spiritual, neither had they a thought of the kingdom above, is clear from what happened.
 They came to Him, and said, 'We want You to do for us whatever we ask'.
 Christ said to them, "What do you want Me to do for you?'
 (Mark 10:35-36), not being ignorant, but that He may compel them to answer, and lay open the wound, and so apply the medicine.
 Out of shame, because they were under the influence of a human passion, they had taken Him privately apart from the other disciples (Mark 10:41).
-For they went ahead, so that the others might not see them, and so said what they wished.
-For it was their desire, as I suppose, because they heard, 'You shall sit on twelve thrones' (Matthew 19:28), to have the first place of these seats.
-And that they had an advantage over the others, they knew, but they were afraid of Peter, and said,
+They went ahead, so that the others might not see them, and so said what they wished.
+It was their desire, as I suppose, because they heard, 'You shall sit on twelve thrones'